 What should my major be?

 You might still wonder what your major should be.
 Perhaps you love science and have always wanted to major in Biology.
 Maybe Physics or Chemistry is your thing.
-Or maybe you love literature, horticulture, business administration or philosophy.
+Or maybe you love literature, horticulture, business administration, or philosophy.
 There are a multitude of subjects you can choose to study.
 And guess what?
 Any of the subjects we just mentioned – and countless others – are perfectly acceptable majors for pre-PA majors.

 There are specific ways to set yourself up for success as a physician assistant major while studying your favorite topics.
 After all, you’re the one earning the degree.
 Shouldn’t your undergrad studies focus on what you love?
-For example, you can immerse yourself in business classes while also preparing for PA school.
+For example, you can immerse yourself in business classes while preparing for PA school.

 Here’s how.